tonyelhabr/bdb2021/README.md

-of coverage on the targeted receiver having a causal effect on EPA, although it is interesting that there is some evidence for man-to-man coverage on the targeted receiver leading to higher EPA when the pass is successful.
+of coverage on the targeted receiver having a causal effect on EPA, although it is interesting that there is some evidence for man-to-man coverage on the targeted receiver leading to higher EPA when the pass is completed.
 The overall lack of causal effect was perhaps foreshadowed by some of the defender play examples.
 In one case, a defensive lineman made a great individual play in intercepting the pass at the line of scrimmage.
 In another case, the QB evidently made a bad decision.
 Neither should be attributed to the type of coverage on the target.